 If you want your old board games to go somewhere where they will be played instead, I’ve got some ideas for you.

 Think about what kind of board games you want to donate and who would play them.

 Buckaroo is perfect for children, but not as interesting for teenagers or older people.

 If you’ve got games like Mouse Trap, Hungry Hippos, and Connect 4, these are great board games for children.
 So where might take donations of these kinds of games?

 Board games can be a good way to get children talking and forming relationships with other children in care.

-2. Therapy centres
+2. Therapy centers

-Places like autism therapy centres can be great for board game donations.
+Places like autism therapy centers can be great for board game donations.
 Board games have clear rules for children to follow and provide an activity to keep them engaged while talking about other issues.

 3. Family shelters